Happay

 • The cost of payroll taxes

-• The cost of commissions, bonuses, and other forms of compensation paid to employees.
+• The cost of commissions and bonuses paid to employees

-Before starting the hiring process in the payroll system, employers must fulfil some vital requirements.
-These requirements include:
+Before starting the hiring process in the payroll system, employers must fulfill some vital requirements.

 This is used to identify the business for payroll and tax purposes.
-A company must get an EIN before it can set up payroll.
+A company must get a tax deduction and collection account number (TAN) from the Income Tax Department in India and a federal employer identification number (EIN) from the IRS in the United States before it can set up payroll.

 • Social Security number